NikolasMelui/nikolasmelui/README.md

 Who am I? 🤔
 FS WD (backend based) with more then 10 years of strong experience 💪 with backend and fronted development,
 DevOps culture addict, Technology evangelist, Software Applications architect and
-Team Lead, responsible for results 👍
+Lead, responsible for results 👍
 Open Source engineer 🌱 and IT community enthusiast 🌿, speaker at conferences and meetups 🎤,
 ex-CTO at [Mechanica, ex-Anmedio](https://mechanica.agency/) and [Multikey](https://multikey.studio),
 VP at ["Samara IT Community"](https://sitc.community/),